gooseman1721/scandiweb-assignment/README.md

 Frontend for an internet shop website.

+## Setup and launching

+1. `npm install` to install dependencies
+2. `npm start` to run the app locally at http://localhost:3000

 ## Functionality

 - All data (products, currencies, prices and product categories) is from a provided GraphQL endpoint